-Figure3 : Habitus- Storenomorpha raghavai (Patel & Reddy, 1991), H. Dorsal view, I. Lateral view, J. Ventral view.
+Figure-3: Habitus- Storenomorpha raghavai (Patel & Reddy, 1991): H, dorsal view, I, lateral view, and J, ventral view.

 CONCLUSION

 This spider has been recorded for the first time in Chhattisgarh state.
 Here the marking is a good identification key to distinguish Storenomorpha spider species.
 This spider species is highly predatory.
 Unlike other spiders, it doesn’t spin large webs or produce thick silk; instead, it produces very fine silk and preys on other insects and invertebrates.
 This behaviour maintains a balance in forest ecology and is a very important species.
 Its biodiversity is being better understood so that more new species of this family and genus can be discovered.